Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/09_enemy_waves/index.md

 ## Conclusion

 In this step, we have created a new project to store the wave data.
-We have created a new class to load and use the wave data.
+We have created a class to load and use the wave data.
 We have modified the `Enemy` class to allow it to be created from the wave data.
 We have also modified the `Game1` class to load and use the wave data.

 The MonoGame content pipeline is a powerful tool that allows us to load and use custom data in our game.
 We have seen how to use it to load xml files and use them directly in our game.
 This is actually the simplest way to load data in MonoGame.
 There are two types of classes called `ContentImporter` and `ContentProcessor` that would allow to import more complex data.
 Nevertheless, this would go too far for this basic 3D tutorial.
 You can check the [MonoGame documentation about the Content Pipeline](https://docs.monogame.net/articles/getting_to_know/whatis/content_pipeline/index.html) for more information on this.

-Now that our gameplay is ready, we will dedicate the three next steps to improve the graphics of our game, starting with particles in the next lesson.
+Now that our gameplay is ready, we will dedicate the next three steps to improve the graphics of our game, starting with particles in the next lesson.